JayMaree/openvpn-vps/README.md

 This script will install a basic VPN setup.

+# Requirements
+A linux based VPS.
+Really, that's all.

 # Manual
 1. Download & install an OpenVPN client on your local machine
 2. Download the client.opvn from your VPS to your local machine, and put it in